christenchung/Dementia-Risk-Dashboard/README.md

     * subjects with decreased clinical dementia ratings more than higher.
     * females more than males.
 * Longitudinal values of advanced AD were likely limited due to death.
-* Further analysis using a larger sample that also represents advanced disease is needed to better understand relationships.
 * The cross-sectional data was missing values for 200 young subjects that the study used as controls.
 They likely did not meet dementia criteria given age and brain volume.
 Since these subjects are assumed to be nondemented, correlational studies omitted these subjects.
 This may have affected data interpretation.
 Study a larger sample size with complete data, even in non-demented subjects, is recommended.
 * Evaluating MMSE may be subjective and dependent on clinician.